digital SLR guide

 No, not exactly.

-Megapixels are useful if it's your intention to make large prints, or if you want to crop your photos a lot.
+Tons of megapixels are useful if you intend to make huge prints, or if you want to crop your photos and still make large prints.

 But if you run out and buy a camera with tons of megapixels that is missing other key features, you might be disappointed with your SLR as time goes on.